Blog

 For our May|June 2001 issue of The Alcalde, we have devoted the entire feature well to exploring what works in our education system and what does not.

 We’ve canvassed campus to talk with UT researchers about what the data show boosts or lowers scores.
-We’ve also showcased some of UT’s best education-related programs, from the widely hailed UTeach to the University’s bold demonstration school in East Austin, UT Elementary, to UT’s innovative Advise TX program that trains college advisers for needy high schools.
+We’ve also showcased some of UT’s best education-related programs, from the widely hailed UTeach to the University’s bold demonstration school in East Austin, UT Elementary, to UT’s innovative Advise TX program that trains college advisors for needy high schools.

 A special thanks to Manny Justiz, dean of UT’s College of Education, who served as guest editor.
 Who better to guide our state’s discussion about education than the man who has led the College of Education to its highest-ever ranking as the top public education program in the country and the second-highest overall (tied with Harvard)?